 The problem is that leading manufacturers under-dose and sprinkle the clinically proven ingredients that you actually need to get stronger, fight fatigue, and hammer out more reps by using proprietary blends, or what I call “mystery mix” of ingredients without any indication of how much of each ingredient your product has.
 So if you don’t know what’s in your pre-workout supplement and supplement manufacturers are under-dosing vital ingredients, does pre-workout work?
 It’s time to ditch your pre-workout supplements and here’s why.

 In this article, you’re going to learn about

 - What Does Pre-Workout Do?

 - What Ingredients and Doses You Need To Improve Performance

 - Do You Need A Pre-Workout?

-Most pre-workout supplements contain only a fraction of the scientifically proven ingredients to help you meet your fitness goals and improve your performance.
+Most pre-workout products are underdosed and contain only a fraction of the scientifically proven ingredients to help you meet your fitness goals and improve your performance.
 Leading manufacturers use what’s called proprietary blends, so they don’t have to tell you what’s in their product.
+What's a proprietary blend?
 Proprietary blends are a mix of ‘stuff’, often labeled with a fancy name, like muscle pump matrix, explode compound, or energy boost blend that only lists the total amount of ingredients, not each individual ingredient.
 Why do they do this?
-To reduce cost and make more money.
+To reduce costs and make more money.
 Premium ingredients call for premium prices, and you buy it anyway, so who cares right?
 They sprinkle the ingredients you actually need to improve your performance and add cheap fillers like artificial colors, sugar, caffeine, and other additives to give you a quick boost of energy with no real results while they make more money, while you just get caffeine high and are filled with broken promises.

 Pre-workouts are made to give you a spike in energy, not to make you a better athlete or improve your performance